pfs-db/pfs-db.github.io/about.md

+---
+layout: page
+title: "About Me"
+permalink: /about/
+---

 ## About Me

 Hello, I’m Pablo Freitas, a data scientist passionate about solving real-world problems using data-driven insights.
 I have experience in machine learning, audio and speech recognition, and Python-based development.